bmeviauac01/datadriven/docs/seminar/jpa/index.md

     })
     ```

     This named query can be called in two ways.
-The first is to create method in `ProductRepository` with the same name (without the _Product._ prefix.), that is:
+The first is to create a method in `ProductRepository` with the same name (without the _Product._ prefix.), that is:

     ```java
     public List<Product> findMostExpensive();